jpf/TwilioSheet/README.md

 Receive Twilio SMS messages in a Google Spreadsheet
 ===================================================

-Use Twilio and Google Spreadsheets to build your own applications to do SMS polling, SMS voting, keyword marketing, expense tracking, time tracking, and more.
+Use Twilio and Google Spreadsheets to build your own applications to do SMS polling / SMS voting, keyword marketing data collection, expense tracking, time tracking, and more.

 No programming experience required.